uwerat/vnc-eglfs/README.md

 connected to the same window is unlimited.

-If you want to get rid of the local windows you can run the application with the GBM platform from: https://github.com/uwerat/qpagbm
+If you want to get rid of the local windows you can run the application with the "gbm" platform from: https://github.com/uwerat/qpagbm.
+For X11 the undocumented "offscreen" platform, that comes with Qt, will do the job as well.